arturonavax/env/docs/mac_os.md

 - Grave accent (\`) or Tilde (\~): Key to the right of the Shift (ABC input source).

+- Supr: `Fn-Delete`

 - Emojis: `Fn-E`

 - Show hidden files when selecting a file in Finder: `Shift-Command-.`

+- Spaces:
+  - With "Desktop & Dock -> Mission Control -> Display have separate Spaces" activated, on each external monitor I create at least 2 spaces and do not use the first one, so that when disconnecting the monitor, the windows are not merged with the first space of the main monitor.

+  - The most frequent windows are assigned to "All desktops", in the Dock -> Right-click on the app -> Options -> Assign To -> All Desktops.

-- Switch desktop: `Ctrl-LeftArrow` or `Ctrl-RightArrow` or Swipe left/right using three fingers (or four fingers).
+  - Switch spaces: `Ctrl-LeftArrow` or `Ctrl-RightArrow` or Swipe left/right using three fingers (or four fingers).

-- Switch desktop quickly: `Ctrl-1` or `Ctrl-2`...
-Configuring it in System Settings -> Keyboard -> Keyboard Shortcuts -> Mission Control -> Mission Control -> Switch
-to Desktop X (While the Desktops are active).
+  - Switch spaces quickly: `Ctrl-1` or `Ctrl-2` or etc etc...
+Configuring it in System Settings -> Keyboard -> Keyboard Shortcuts -> Mission Control -> Mission Control -> Switch to Desktop X (While the Desktops are active).

+- When the "Enter to send message" does not work: `Fn-Enter`

 ### [System configs (Requiring reboot)](../src/remotes/macos_config.sh)